sagemathinc/cowasm/README.md

 ### Native and Wasm

 The build creates directories dist/native and dist/wasm.
 The `dist/native` artifacts are only of value on the computer where you ran the build, since they are architecture dependent and can easily depend on libraries on your system.
-In contrast, the `dist/wasm` artifacts are <u> </u>_**MAGIC™!**_ They are completely architecture independent, and can be used nearly everywhere -- on servers via WASM, on ARM computers (e.g., ARM linux, Apple Silicon), and in any modern web browser (though many details remain, obviously).
+In contrast, the `dist/wasm` artifacts are platform independent.
+They can be used nearly everywhere: on servers via WASM, on ARM computers (e.g., aarch64 linux, Apple Silicon, etc.), and in any modern web browser (though many details remain, obviously).

 ### Contact